ErlantzCalvo/notion-rustport/README.md

 Once you have downloaded the binaries, you have to fill the <i>.env</i> file with your Notion settings ([Setup section](https://github.com/ErlantzCalvo/DailyReportCreator#setup)) and modify the config.json file in order to change the output format if wanted.

-Once these things are done, run the binary as follows:
+Once these things are done, and with the right permissions, run the binary as follows:
 `./notion-rustport`

 <b>Note:</b> You can check the usage using `./notion-rustport -h` or `./notion-rustport --help`;